desihub/desitarget/doc/fiberassign_scripts.md

 1. *Set up the run.*

     - Create `$FA_RUN_DIR`
     - Create an `fa_run.yaml` file in `$FA_RUN_DIR`
-- Make sure the subdirectories specified in `fa_run.yaml` exist.
+    - Edit `sources` in `fa_run.yaml` to point to the mocks and set the selection parameters.
-  (`./bin/setup_fa_run_dir.py` does this)
+    - Make sure the subdirectories specified in `fa_run.yaml` exist. (`./bin/setup_fa_run_dir.py` does this)

 2. *Read the mocks, select targets and make and MTL file.*

     - `./bin/mocks_to_fa_input $FA_RUN_DIR`

     This creates files under `$FA_RUN_DIR/$TARGET_DIR`, including the MTL and truth.
     Uses modules in desitarget.mock to read and target-select each mock.

 3. *Run `fiberassign`.*

     How this is done is up to you.
 Requires a features file.

 4. *Create a description of the fiber assignment row-matched to the mocks.*

     - `./bin/fa_output_to_mocks $FA_RUN_DIR`

     This step is optional.
 The normal survey simulation pipeline will carry on independently from stage 3 by making a redshift catalog etc.

     The objective is to understand the target selection and fiber assignment in terms of the original mock.
 The approach is to create tables in which assigned targets are partitioned and orderd in the same way as they are in the original mock files, with unassigned targets interleaved as 'null' rows.

 Assumptions
 -----------